mhelmstetter/mongo-util/README.md

 MongoExport
 -----------
-This tool is fro exporting data from a MongoDB collection similar to the `mongoexport` utility.
+This tool is for exporting data from a MongoDB collection similar to the `mongoexport` utility.
 This tool will however provide the ability to cast all extended BSON types as strings.
 That is, any Date, UUID, Binary, or ObjectId will be cast as a String in order to produce "pure" JSON.

 Download:
 ```